TheHive-Project/CortexDocs/analyzer_requirements.md

 No configuration is required.
 It can be used out of the box.

+### AbuseIPDB

+Get AbuseIPDB information related to an IP address.

+This analyzer comes in only on flavor.

+#### Requirements

+This analyzer requires you to have an account on  [AbuseIPDB](https://www.abuseipdb.com/) and an API key.

+To configure the analyzer you need to supply the key as a value of the `key` parameter.

+### Bascatter.io

+Brings observations and enrichment data from Backscatter.io scanning service.

+This analyzer comes in 2 flavors:

+- BackscatterIO_**GetObservations**: determine whether a value has a known scanning activity.
+- BackscatterIO_**Enrichment**: enrich values.

+#### Requirements

+This analyzer requires you to have an account on [Backscatter.io](https://backscatter.io/) and an API key.

+To configure the analyzer you need to supply the key as a value of the `key` parameter.

 ### C1fApp

 Get [C1fApp](https://www.c1fapp.com/) information related to an IP address, a domain or a URL.

 The analyzer comes in only one flavor.